 At this first appearance before a Marietta judge, you or your criminal attorney are required to enter a plea of guilty, not guilty, or no contest (nolo contendere).
 The choice is always yours, but if you plead guilty as charged you will immediately face very stiff Georgia DUI penalties, including possible jail time, driver’s license loss, community service, DUI class, and court fines.
 Remember that a DUI conviction is forever, since Georgia DUI laws have no expungement law for DUI.

-Chief Judge Roger J. Rozen is the head of this court.
+Chief Judge Roger J. Rozen is the chief judge of this court.
 Judge Rozen previously served as Solicitor (Prosecutor) for the Municipal Court from 1982 until his appointment as Chief Judge in 1983.
 Occasionally, other interim judges will be on the bench, when Judge Rozen is out of town.

 The Marietta Municipal Court prosecutor is Robert Donovan, who was appointed Prosecutor in 1986.
 In GA, a misdemeanor prosecutor is called a “solicitor.”
 In addition to Mr. Donovan, five part-time Assistant Prosecutors are available to assist the prosecutor on DUI cases or other misdemeanor traffic citations, including speeding.
 The assistant solicitors will fill in for Mr. Donovan when he has a conflict.